dustinhayes/JS-Unplugged/README.md

 };
 ```

-The fact that `slice` references `this` with in the function to access the properties
+The fact that `slice` references `this` with in the function to access the properties is what makes this possible.
+Since we can provide what `this` should be equal to with `call` we effectively treat the object as if it were an array, since it meets the functions requirements.